IdahoAgStats/guide-to-field-trial-spatial-analysis/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.
+This is a guide on how to identify and incorporate spatial variation into statistical analysis of planned field trials.
+This guide is intended for individuals working with agricultural field trial data.

 # Guide-to-Field-Trail-Spatial-Analysis-